Children’s Behavioral Health Services

 Summer Therapeutic Activities Program

-Summer Therapeutic Activities Program “T-Camp” is a unique summer program available for children ages 6-21 years who have been diagnosed with autism spectrum disorder Camp is a fun and safe place for elementary, middle and high school aged children, where social interaction and self-awareness are encouraged in enthusiastic and creative ways.
-Children experience peer interactions as they engage in fun and engaging activities; a caring and interactive staff addresses individual goals for socialization and expression.
-Routine and structure guide each child’s day even as he or she participates in hippotherapy, music enhancement, swimming, and nature walks.
-Special activities such as field trips, theme days, and family days encourage participation with the children and their families.
+Summer Therapeutic Activities Program “T-Camp” is a unique summer program for children ages 6-21 years old who have been diagnosed with autism.
+It is a fun and safe place for children where social interaction and self-awareness are encouraged in enthusiastic and creative ways.
+Routine and structure guide each day, with activities including yoga, swimming, and nature walks.
+Additional special activities include a bubble show, learning about animals from the zoo on wheels, having a treat with Kona Ice, and participating in Alex’s Lemonade Stand Family Day.
 Sensory-based activities and alternative methods to increase communication are incorporated into the daily programming.
+Thank you to our donors who provide enhancement funding for this important program!